IAAR-Shanghai/xFinder/README.md

    - For a detailed example of the expected format, refer to [`demo/example.json`](demo/example.json).
 4. **Deploy the xFinder Model**: Choose between two models for deployment, [xFinder-qwen1505](https://huggingface.co/IAAR-Shanghai/xFinder-qwen1505) or [xFinder-llama38it](https://huggingface.co/IAAR-Shanghai/xFinder-llama38it).

+Once the xFinder model is deployed, you can proceed with the following steps to run an evaluation example:
 ```bash
 # Install xfinder
 conda create -n xfinder_env python=3.10 -y